DoggersHusky/silverstripe-fa-picker/README.md

     - "fas fa-air-freshener"
 ```

-**Disabling built in Fontawesome:**
+**Disabling built in Font Awesome:**
-If you want to use your own icons or a new version of fontawesome,
+If you want to use your own icons or a version of Font Awesome that is not supported,
-you can disable the built in fontawesome.
+you can disable the built in Font Awesome.
 If you decide to add your own,
 you will need a yml list of icons.

 ```yml